cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/clustered.md

     ```
 ## Create a GKE cluster <a name="cdro-gke-example-clustered-create-cluster"/>

 The next steps in this example demonstrate how to create a GKE cluster, which includes the CSI driver for managing network file storage:

+>**NOTE**
+>
+>The following commands use variable configured in [Configure environment variables](#cdro-gke-example-clustered-config-en-vars).
+Ensure you have configured these variables before continuing.

 1. Create a GKE cluster with CSI driver enabled:
     ```bash